Sabudana Kheer (Indian Tapioca Pudding)

 Sabudana kheer ingredients.

-You can use any plant-based milk like almond milk or coconut milk to make it vegan.
+You can also use plant-based milk like almond milk, soy milk, oat milk, or coconut milk to make it vegan.

-Cardamom Powder – Flavor the kheer with ground cardamom.
+Cardamom Powder – Flavor the kheer with ground cardamom (hari elaichi powder).

-Sugar – Adjust the amount of sugar as per your taste.
+Sugar – I make this kheer using organic granulated light brown sugar.
+Adjust the amount of sugar as per your taste.

-You can also use powdered jaggery, coconut sugar or dates puree in place of sugar.
+You can also use white sugar, dark brown sugar, powdered jaggery, coconut sugar, or date puree instead of light brown sugar.

 If using jaggery, add it only after removing the pan from the heat.
 When added to a very hot kheer, jaggery can curdle it.